msmannan00/Genesis-Search/README.md

 ### 3. Build and Start the Search

-Use Docker Compose to build and run the crawler:
+Use Docker Compose to build and run the search:

 ```
 ./run.sh build
 ```
-to simply start the crawler run
+to simply start the search run
 ```
 ./run.sh
 ```